Wavelength-division multiplexing

 In fiber-optic communications, wavelength-division multiplexing (WDM) is a technology which multiplexes a number of optical carrier signals onto a single optical fiber by using different wavelengths (i.e., colors) of laser light.
 This technique enables bidirectional communications over a single strand of fiber (also called wavelength-division duplexing) as well as multiplication of capacity.

 The term WDM is commonly applied to an optical carrier, which is typically described by its wavelength, whereas frequency-division multiplexing typically applies to a radio carrier, more often described by frequency.
 This is purely conventional because wavelength and frequency communicate the same information.
-Specifically, frequency (in Hertz, which is cycles per second) multiplied by wavelength (the physical length of one cycle) equals velocity of the carrier wave.
+Specifically, frequency (in Hertz, which is cycles per second) multiplied by wavelength (the physical length of one cycle) equals the velocity of the carrier wave.
 In a vacuum, this is the speed of light (usually denoted by the lowercase letter, c).
 In glass fiber, velocity is substantially slower - usually about 0.7 times c.
 The data rate in practical systems is a fraction of the carrier frequency.